kusimo/paddle/readme.txt

 Source: https://github.com/kusimo/paddle/blob/ed71f0ed6a1b91e9afb620739e743222e34986ac/src/free-image/gold-price.jpg

 == Changelog ==

+= 1.0.10 - 2021-05-29 =
+* Enhancement - The homepage slider is checked (as default) to show latest posts in the settings, when theme is activated.
+* Enhancement - Add style to WooCommerce basket page, so the Update Basket button shows before the Add Coupon button.
+* Fix - Fixed undefined offset error in the homepage slider when the post excerpt is less than 20.

 = 1.0.9 - 2021-05-29 =
 * Enhancement - Add privacy policy link to the footer.